hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/120_the_higher_knowledge.md

 manifestation of man's love to God.
-All other forms of Bhakti are only preparatory to the attainment of this highest form thereof, viz the Para-Bhakti which is also known as the love that comes after attachment (Râgânugâ).
+All other forms of Bhakti are only preparatory to the attainment of this highest form thereof, viz the Para-Bhakti which is also known as the love that comes after attachment (Rāgānugā).
 When this supreme love once comes into the heart of man, his mind will continuously think of God and remember nothing else.
 He will give no room in himself to thoughts other than those of God, and his soul will be unconquerably pure and will alone break all the bonds of